-India as a vast subcontinent and great ancient civilization has its own ancient and diverse traditions of exercise, martial arts, gymnastics and dance that cover the full range of exercise practices, including every sort of callisthenics.
+India as a vast subcontinent and great ancient civilization has its own ancient and diverse traditions of exercise, martial arts, gymnastics and dance that cover the full range of exercise practices, including every sort of calisthenics.
 India did not require the Europeans in order to bring the idea of physical fitness or exercise into the region.
 The same situation existed in China and the rest of Asia that also had slower or more internalizing forms of exercise like Yoga or Tai Chi, which did not mean that they did not also have stronger exercise approaches as well.
 India has its own long traditions of martial arts.

 Martial Arts and Indian Exercise Traditions

-India has a great heritage of its Kshatriya, its martial, military, aristocratic or princely class, just as most of the world had until recent times.
+India has a great heritage of its Kshatriya, martial, military, aristocratic or princely class, just as most of the world has had until recent times.
 It is among these traditional martial arts that we can find diverse systems of exercise.
 The Vedas speak of the unity of Brahma and Kshatra or spiritual and warrior traditions and the need to honor both.[i]
 Hindu warrior traditions continued through history and developed along with changes of warfare through the centuries.

 The Vedas have a special tradition of martial arts called Dhanur Veda, one of the four Upavedas or secondary Vedas.
 Such Vedic martial arts like Kalari remain popular in South India to the present day, though many others have been lost in the course of time.
 Dhanur literally means a bow, so archery was one of these martial arts.
 Yet India has had a long tradition of sword fighting as another martial art, as well as the use of other weapons such as we find mentioned in the Mahabharata.